When prioritising repairs, we will take any vulnerabilities into account – for example, health conditions.

 - All heaters not working

-- Leaking roof not causing damage
+- A leaking roof that is not causing damage

-Routine repairs: 20 working days
+Response time: 20 working days

 A routine repair is any other repair to your home.